-If you are over 65 and considering buying life insurance, or perhaps your term policy is expiring soon, you may be shopping for a new policy.
-In this article I’ll discuss term life options for those over 65, including life insurance without an exam, as well why AARP is not best choice for most seniors.
-I’ll also provide examples of pricing so you get an idea of what coverage may cost you.
-If you want a more specific quote, feel free to use the quote tool right below.
+Are over 65 and considering buying life insurance?
+Who is the best life insurance company for people over 65?
+Perhaps your term policy is expiring soon and you’re shopping for a new policy?
+In this article I’ll discuss term life options for those over 65, including life insurance no exam for seniors and why AARP is not best choice for most seniors.

 Term Life Options for over 65